wiseyestudio00/null-dev-blog/_tabs/about.md

 I also like playing video games, although my time often run short.
 My favoriate game from 2022 was Inscryption.

 # That's it!
 That's enough about me!
 Honestly, I don't think there is much to talk about myself.
 I am a boring person.
 I don't really have a life besides creating games.
 Unfortunately, what I create is probably more interesting than who I am.

-In the next dev-blog, I will start talking about Health-Bar.
-Go read that instead!
+Just go read some recent posts to see if I am in my schizo-period or hyper-productive period!
 Bye bye!